 With a twist of irony that could come straight from a Robert Ludlum novel, the President of the United States will address the nation on the eve of the twelfth anniversary of 9/11, proposing that this country once more engage in military action even though there is no direct threat to the security of the United States.
 That Senator Barack Obama was elected because of his commitment to non-military solutions makes the irony even more tragic.

 The reasons why “limited military action” in Syria has been proposed by the Obama Administration have been echoed literally around the world.
-But upon reflection and consideration they still sound like rehashed versions of stories that have been cobbled together to send this country down the path to war in Vietnam, Iraq and Afghanistan.
+But upon reflection and consideration they still sound like rehashed versions of stories that have been cobbled together to send this country down the path to war and bloodshed and death and destruction in Vietnam, Iraq and Afghanistan.
 And each time the American people are promised that it will be different this time.

 The “difference” this time is that the military action will be “limited” and there will be no American “boots on the ground”.
 But with American bombers and planes flying over Syria and bombing that country is it impossible to imagine American planes being shot down (or just crashing by accident) and surviving American crews being paraded on Syrian television or simply executed?
 And then how “limited” will the military action be?